 Tip #2: Prove your ability to act swiftly

-I would report the case to the nurse on duty so that the patient can be checked immediately.
+I would report the case to the Mental Health Nurse on duty so that the patient can be checked immediately.
 I would also find out whether the patient was attended to and if medication has been administered.
 Also, I would keep a close watch on the patient to make sure he or she is comfortable.

 14. What Would You Do if a Patient Refuses to Take Medication?